-TO: The Honorable John Thurston, Secretary of State State Capitol, Room 026 Little Rock, Arkansas 72201-1094 of President and Vice President, respectively, in the General Election to be held on .
+(Name of Presidential Candidate) be placed on the ballot as Independent Candidates for the Office of President and Vice President, respectively, in the General Election to be held on .
+Each of us for himself or of President and Vice President, respectively, in the General Election to be held on \\\\\\.
 Each of us for himself or herself says: I have personally signed this petition; I am a registered voter of the State of Arkansas, and my printed name, date of birth, residence, city or town of residence, and date of signing are correctly written after my signature.